All startups must begin somewhere, and some of the world’s largest, highest-grossing Startups That Started in a Garage.

 Since then, Mattel has brought thousands of toys and games to the market, including Barbie, Scrabble, Matchbox cars, and the Fisher Price product line.

-In a tiny Albuquerque garage, with room for only two people, Gates and his friend, Paul Allen, started a firm, which was originally called “Micro-Soft”.
+In a tiny Albuquerque garage, with room for only two people, Gates and his friend, Paul Allen, started a startup firm, which was originally called “Micro-Soft”.

 After contacting Micro Instrumentation and Telemetry Systems (MITS), the creators of the Altair 8800, Gates and Allen were invited to write a BASIC programming language interpreter for the microcomputer.